cobalthq/LoggerPlusPlus/README.md

 Please review the ["CHANGELOG"](CHANGELOG)

+<b>Recommendations</b>
+To avoid logging requests that are not relevant, it is recommended to check 'in scope items only' in the configuration section.
+Similarly, send only the fields you need (configurable with the exported fields)

 Development
 ----------
  In case you want to check what would be received, you can start a local server with: